 Some children may have awake bruxism that is unconscious teeth grinding while awake.
 Whereas a few have sleep bruxism, making them grind teeth during sleep.
 Although mild bruxism may not require treatment, children with vigorous and frequent teeth grinding should be treated.

-Read this post to know about the causes, risk factors, symptoms, diagnosis, treatment, and prevention of bruxism in children.
+Read this post to know the causes, risk factors, symptoms, diagnosis, treatment, and prevention of teeth grinding in children.